hyperifyio/goagent/docs/reference/cli-reference.md

 ## Notes

 - Temperature is sent only when supported by the selected model; otherwise it is omitted to avoid API errors.
-When `-top-p` is set, temperature is omitted and a one-line warning is printed to stderr.
+When `-top-p` is set, temperature is omitted, `top_p` is included, and a one-line warning is printed to stderr.
 - Tools are executed via argv only with JSON stdin/stdout and strict timeouts; no shell is used.